Edward and Ellen Marie Schwarzman Professor of Law

 and Professor of Strategy and Economics

-de Figueiredo studies competitive strategy, political and legal strategy, law and economics, and the management of innovation.
+de Figueiredo studies competitive strategy, innovation strategy, political and legal strategy, and law and economics.
 His research in competitive strategy focuses on using dynamic models to explain how large and small firms gain competitive advantage through innovation, organization, and market position in segmented markets.
 His research in law and economics and "non-market" strategy explores how firms use political influence, regulatory lobbying, and strategic litigation to enhance competitive performance.
-He has published many scholarly articles in a wide range of leading economics, political science, law, and management journals.
-These papers have examined the telecommunications, computing, internet, health care, and other high technology sectors.
+He has published many scholarly articles employing mathematical and statistical models in a wide range of leading economics, political science, law, and management journals.
+These papers have examined the telecommunications, computing, Internet, health care, aviation, and other high technology sectors.

 de Figueiredo holds a Ph.D. in Business and Public Policy from the University of California, Berkeley; an M.Sc. in economics from the London School of Economics; and an A.B. in economics from Harvard University.

 de Figueiredo has taught in a variety of different programs for business students, law students, and executives.
 He has taught courses on business strategy, technology strategy, political and regulatory strategy, managing the media and activists, and global strategy.
-In law, he also teaches analytical methods and advanced administrative law. de Figueiredo also leads classes on corporate governance, organizational change, and executive problem solving for senior executives and boards of directors.
-He won an MBA teaching award while at MIT and won four MBA teaching awards while at UCLA.
+In law, he also teaches analytical methods and advanced administrative law. de Figueiredo also leads classes on corporate governance, organizational change, innovation, and executive problem solving for senior executives and boards of directors.
+He won five MBA teaching awards during his career.

-Prior to joining academia, Professor de Figueiredo was a strategic management consultant at Monitor Company for a number of years, where he served on a team of consultants that started the company's Spanish practice and Madrid office.
+Professor de Figueiredo continues to consult to senior executives in a number of large firms, with a focus on strategy design, innovation, and strategy implementation.
+Prior to joining academia, he was a strategic management consultant at Monitor Company for a number of years, where he served on a team of consultants that started the company's Spanish practice and Madrid office.